Center for Community and

 The Project TEACH Program offered to rising sophomores provides the opportunity to learn about careers in health, science, and medicine through paid summer internships in various BWH departments, academic research projects, and weekly life skills seminars.

 Our Book Buddy Program brings hospital volunteers to pre-kindergarten through second grade classrooms to read aloud to students.
 Reading aloud with children is an important activity for children to become successful readers.
-Brigham Book Buddies helps build the skills of reading and develops greater interest in books and reading.
+Brigham Book Buddies assists in developing reading skills and cultivates a stronger interest and enthusiasm for books and reading.

-To learn more about our programs, how your school or organization can get involved, how to become a volunteer or mentor, or other ways to support our efforts, please contact Pamela Audeh, Youth Development Manager at firstname.lastname@example.org, or for more information about our high school and college programs email us at SSJP@partners.org
+To learn more about our programs, how your school or organization can get involved, how to become a volunteer or mentor, or other ways to support our efforts, please contact Jesenia Cortes, Interim Director of Youth Programs at firstname.lastname@example.org.